Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

    - **Section component:** Now uses config-driven section spacing based on `contentDensity`, with a literal class map to ensure Tailwind JIT generates all required padding utilities.
 No more hardcoded vertical padding in sections.
    - **PageTransitionWrapper:** Integrated into `AppShell`, enabling configurable route transitions controlled by `siteConfig.features.enablePageTransitions` and `pageTransitionVariant`.
    - **BackgroundCanvas:** Prototype for animated backgrounds enabled via `animatedBackgroundType` with reduced-motion fallback respecting `prefers-reduced-motion`.
+   - **LandingLayout:** Wrapped landing page content in `PageTransitionWrapper` to enable page transitions on landing routes.

 3. **Section Enhancements**
    - **HeroSection:** Configurable patterns, refined typography, immersive typing and stat animations